girlbossceo/conduwuit/docs/differences.md

 - Make `CONDUIT_CONFIG` optional, relevant for container users that configure only by environment variables and no longer need to set `CONDUIT_CONFIG` to an empty string.
 - Allow HEAD HTTP requests in CORS for clients (despite not being explicity mentioned in Matrix spec, HTTP spec says all HEAD requests need to behave the same as GET requests, Synapse supports HEAD requests)
 - Add missing `destination` key to all `X-Matrix` `Authorization` requests (spec compliance issue)
+- Resolve and remove some "features" from upstream that result in concurrency hazards, exponential backoff issues, or arbitrary performance limiters
+- Find more servers for outbound federation `/hierarchy` requests instead of just the room ID server name
+- Support for suggesting servers to join through at `/_matrix/client/v3/directory/room/{roomAlias}`
+- Support for suggesting servers to join through us at `/_matrix/federation/v1/query/directory`

 ## Moderation:
 - (Also see [Admin Room](#admin-room) for all the admin commands pertaining to moderation, there's a lot!)
+- Add support for room banning/blocking by ID using admin command
 - Add support for serving `support` well-known from `[well_known.support]` (MSC1929)
 - Config option to forbid publishing rooms to the room directory (`lockdown_public_room_directory`) except for admins
 - Admin commands to delete room aliases and unpublish rooms from our room directory